Monoprix sells off your personal data

 Published by Pixel de Tracking on April 13, 2020

-• Disable your adblocker.
+• Disable your ad blocker.

 • Open the Chrome console (⌘+Option+J on Mac, Ctrl, Shift and J on PC), “Network” tab or launch Charles Proxy.